tmsick/dotfiles/README.md

 ./install.sh
 ```

-**DO NOT** place junk files under `home` directory as all files in it are regarded as valid config files and are symlinked in your system when initializing.
+**DO NOT** place junk files under `home` directory as all files in it are regarded as valid config files and are symlinked in your system on initialization.